NickCalabs/nickcalabs.github.io/_posts/Productivity/2017-10-26-First-Page-First.markdown

 <p>The value of knowing how the story ends before even beginning it might seem sacrilegious to some.
 Harry doesn’t seem to invest a lot of his emotions in the stories <em>anyway</em> so perhaps being comfortable while reading is more valuable than being shocked at plot twists and jump scares. </p>

 <p>His self-awareness is trumping his desire for entertainment and that’s a treasured attitude to have toward any act.
-Understanding where the book is going before it even sets the stage to open up for guessing where it might go makes for a completely different experience.
+Understanding where the book is going before it even sets the stage to open up for guessing where it might take you makes for a completely different experience.
 Similarly, that can be applied to how you manage your life as well.</p>

 <figure><img src="img/harrysallycar.png"/></figure>

 <h2>Productively Reading the Last Page First</h2>

 <p>As <a href="http://nickcalabro.com/Plan-Your-Wedding">we briefly discussed</a>, knowing where you’re headed is instrumental to getting there correctly.
-Once you have the end-goal in mind, everything you do will be working toward achieving that end goal.
+Once you have the end-goal in mind, everything you do will be working toward achieving that end-goal.
 In addition to simply setting the goal and envisioning where you might be in one month, one year, and even one decade, it’s crucial to properly plan for that.
 Creating a schedule, breaking big projects down, and looking at your goals more granularly is imperative.</p>

 <blockquote>
 <p>In preparing for battle I have always found that plans are useless, but planning is indispensable ~ Dwight D. Eisenhower</p>